Foundation / Corporation

 Astronomical Society of the Pacific (ASP)

 Award of $500 to a USA or Canada high school astronomy teacher or educator to recognize outstanding contributions to astronomy education.
-Candidates for this award demonstrate outstanding commitment to planetarium or classroom-based education, including the training of other educators.
+Candidates for this award demonstrate outstanding teaching and commitment to planetarium or classroom-based education, including the training of other educators.

 This award is designed to honor the practicing high school astronomy teacher.
 Occasionally, an individual outside of the secondary classroom, judged to have had a significant impact on high school astronomy teaching, is selected for this award.
 Nominators are urged to consider both practicing secondary astronomy teachers and those who have been involved in projects that have had widespread impact on high school astronomy teaching.